-The Group's subsidiaries at 31 March 2021 are set out below.
+The Group's subsidiaries at 31 March 2022 are set out below.
 Unless otherwise stated, they have share capital consisting solely of equity shares that are held directly by the Group, and the proportion of ownership interests held equals the voting rights held by the Group.
-The country of incorporation or registration is also their principal place of business.
+The country of incorporation or registration is also their principal place of business

-Name of the entity Place of business/ Country of Principal Activities Ownership held by th terest held by ing interests Incorpor Incorporation Activities 31 March 2021 31 March 2020 31 March 2021 31 March 2020 Kalinganagar Special Steel Private Limited India Steel Products 100.00% 100.00% - - Kalinganagar Chrome Private Limited India Chrome Products 100.00% 100.00% - -
+Name of the entity Place of business/Country of Incorporation Principal Activities • • nership Interest held by non- controlling interests 0 of incorporation 31 March 2022 31 March 2021 31 March 2022 31 March 2021 Kalinganagar Special Steel Private Limited India Steel Products 100.00% 100.00% - - Kalinganagar Chrome Private Limited India Chrome Products 100.00% 100.00% - -